Jane Paknia: Early life and education

 Jane Rosalyn Paknia was born on November 30, 2000.
 (Note: On November 30, 2024, Paknia posted that it was her birthday on her Instagram page.
 In an article in The Guardian, dated April 19, 2025, she was said to be 24 years old.)

 Paknia was taught piano by her Iranian grandmother beginning at age 5, and started studying trumpet at 13.
-While a student at Weston High School in Weston, Connecticut, she was the principal trumpet in the Greater Bridgeport Youth Orchestras's Principal Orchestra, and winner of the GYBO's Concerto Competition.
+While a student at Weston High School in Weston, Connecticut, she was the principal trumpet in the Greater Bridgeport Youth Orchestras's Principal Orchestra, and winner of the GBYO's Concerto Competition.
 Paknia later attended Columbia University, from which she graduated in 2022, and where she met and collaborated with singer Sarah Kinsley.

 Career

 Paknia released her debut EP, Orchid Underneath, on April 26, 2024, via Eat Your Own Ears Recordings.
 South African collective John Wizards remixed the song "Glimmers", and Hagop Tchaparian remixed the title track, with the latter remix being named the 88th best song of 2024 by Pitchfork.

 Paknia's second EP, Millions of Years of Longing, was released on June 6, 2025, by Eat Your Own Ears.
 Three singles were released from the EP: "Solace", an electronica song which Paknia dedicated to her inspirations Sophie and Alice Coltrane, came out on March 11; "Waiting Pt 1", written in 2022 and based on a "Bach-like chord progression", was released on April 15; and "The Dream Is This", released on May 13, which was inspired by a dream of Elmo dying.
 Both "Waiting Pt 1" and "The Dream Is This" were ranked among Stereogums top five songs released in their respective weeks.
-The Guardians Laura Snapes compared the EP to the music of Max Tundra, Jockstrap, and the record label Brainfeeder.
+"Solace" was featured at #1 on the Guardians weekly playlist, and Paknia was featured in their "One to Watch" article series.
+The Guardians Laura Snapes compared the "addictive" EP to the music of Max Tundra, Jockstrap, and the record label Brainfeeder.
 Still Listenings Eliot Odgers called the EP "one of the strongest and most confident EPs of 2025 so far" and "exciting, innovative work from an artist with a clear vision and serious skill."
 The Quietuss Anna Rahkonen called the album an inventive and exploratory sophomore effort, covering vast sonic ground across electronic, pop, and jazz-fusion."

+In 2026, Paknia composed the score for the independent film Sparks, which premiered on March 12, 2026, at South by Southwest.